-If you’re saving for a mortgage, you may be aware that the Central Bank have recently amended their rules regarding mortgage lending requirements.
-If you’re wondering how these new mortgage rules will affect you as a First Time Buyer in 2017, we’ve listed some frequently asked questions below.
+If you’re saving for a mortgage, you may be aware of the Central Bank rules regarding mortgage lending requirements.
+If you’re wondering how these mortgage rules will affect you as a First Time Buyer, we’ve listed some frequently asked questions below.

 I’m a First Time Buyer.
-Do the new Central Bank mortgage rules impact me?
+How do the Central Bank mortgage rules impact me?

 As a First Time Buyer, you have the capacity to borrow up to multiples of three and half times your basic earned income.
 This is your gross income before income tax, PRSI and USC are deducted and this is known as the Loan to Income ratio (LTI).